aimrt.executor

 , an exception will be thrown during initialization.timeout_alarm_threshold_us

-determines whether to use std::system_clock as the time system (default is false, using std::steady_clock).
-Note that when using std::system_clock, the executor’s time will synchronize with the system and may be affected by external adjustments.
+configures whether to use std::system_clock as the time system, defaulting to false (using std::steady_clock).
+Note that when using std::system_clock, the executor’s time will synchronize with the system and may be affected by external adjustments.timeout_alarm_interval_ms

 Here is a simple example: